MaskdDev/EntX/README.md

 # EntX - The Python Encryption Library

 ## EntX Encryption and Decryption
+Note: EntX Encryption will store all keys and values as strings.
+If you plan on running operations on integers/floars in your data, convert them with int() or float() before use.

 ### How to create an encryption client with password stored in an environment variable:
 ```